oracle-livelabs/analytics-ai/essbase-web-ui-introduction/create-application/create-application.md

 ## Introduction

-In this lab, you’ll learn how to create an Essbase application by importing a structured Excel file called an application workbook.
-After you create the application, you’ll view the outline and set it to display active alias names.
+In this lab, you’ll learn how to create an Essbase application by importing a structured Excel file called an application workbook. <!--(After you create the application, you’ll view the outline and set it to display active alias names-->

 Estimated Time: 5 minutes